bennyistanto/climate-data-application/README.md

 ## Climate Data

 The climate are varies by location and by time of year.
-Daily and monthly rainfall, monthly temperature and potential evapotranspiration are a few of the many datasets from various data providers found under our climate data section.
+Daily and monthly rainfall, monthly temperature and potential evapotranspiration are a few of the many datasets from various data providers found below.

 ### TerraClimate